Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/hybrid-mode-setup.md

 by both CP and DP nodes.
 * **PKI mode:** Provide certificates signed by a central certificate authority (CA).
-Kong validates both sides by checking if they are from the same CA. This eliminates the risks associated with transporting private keys around.
+Kong validates both sides by checking if they are from the same CA. This eliminates the risks associated with transporting private keys.

 For a breakdown of the properties used by these modes, see the [configuration reference table](#configuration-reference).